Home

 SN: WB3943648Y

 Today I'm showcasing a Pioneer SX-434 receiver that came in for restoration.
 The SX-434 is Pioneer's budget-priced stereo receiver.
 It produces only 15 watts per channel into 8 ohms but has an excellent build quality and a very sensitive FM tuner with low noise FET and 3-gang frequency linear variable capacitor.
 The total harmonic distortion is less than 0.8%.
+The damping factor at 8 ohms is 25.
 The SX-434 was manufactured from 1974 to 1976.
 It is a very nice-looking receiver with a warm and rich sound.
-According to the Pioneer database, this particular unit was manufactured in February 1976.
+The retail price in 1975 was $239.95 (Ref.
+Stereo Review, Stereo Directory 1975, page 45).

-The power supply board (#AWR-062) has 6 electrolytic capacitors C7 thru C12.
-All of them were replaced with low impedance and high-reliability Nichicon UPW/UPM caps.
-This board is easy to service but one should be careful with old nylon snap lock supports.
-They become stiff over time and can be easily broken if too much force is applied to release the board from the chassis.
+This board is easy to service but pay attention to the old nylon snap lock supports.
+Over time they become brittle and can be easily broken if too much force is used to separate the board from the chassis.

 Power supply board - before and after